maxexcloo/homelab-docker/README.md

-# Docker configuration
+# Homelab Docker configuration

-Docker configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.
+Homelab Docker configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.